Porterville, Mississippi: History

 Porterville was named for the first postmaster, Willie N. Porter.
-The community is located on the Kansas City Southern Railway and the post office first opened on May 24, 1890.
+The community is located on the CPKC Railroad ex Kansas City Southern Railway and the post office first opened on May 24, 1890.
 Porterville was once home to several stores and in 1906 had a population of 200.

 The Porterville General Store is listed on the National Register of Historical Places.

+Education

+The Kemper County School District is the sole school district of the county.

+East Mississippi Community College is the community college of Kemper County.